-The upfront and milestone payments from Edding is being recognized over the estimated period in which we are required to provide regulatory and development support pursuant to the agreement.
-The upfront and milestone payments from HLS were being recognized over the estimated period in which we were required to provide regulatory and development support pursuant to the ~~agreement~~ respective agreements which were satisfied in 2024 and 2023, respectively.
+The upfront and milestone payments from Edding and HLS were being recognized over the estimated period in which we were required to provide regulatory and development support pursuant to the respective agreements which were satisfied in 2024 and 2023, respectively.
+June 2024.
 The amount of licensing and royalty revenue is expected to vary from period to period based on timing of milestones achieved and changes in estimates of the timing and level of support required.